-The Pozharsky’s cutlets have acquired most of their fame during Pushkin’s time, when the traveler had to take the stage coach in order to get from St. Petersburg to Moscow.
-Exactly half-way between the two cities there was a stop at small town named Torzhok, residence of the Pozharsky family.
-In one of his poems the great poet wrote:
+The Pozharsky’s cutlets have acquired most of their fame during Pushkin’s time when the traveler had to take the stagecoach in order to get from St. Petersburg to Moscow.
+Exactly half-way between the two cities there was a stop at a small town named Torzhok, the residence of the Pozharsky family.
+In one of his poems, the great poet wrote:

 At Pozharsky’s Torzhok

 And taste some sizzling cutlets